-In the \textit{left} panel of Fig.~\ref{fig:delmvsmdm}, we present the parameter space yielding the observed relic abundance in the $\Delta M$–$M_{\rm DM}$ plane, obtained by numerically solving Eqs.~(\ref{eq:Y1}) and (\ref{eq:Y2}) without incorporating the co-scattering contributions in the $\Gamma_{2\rightarrow1}$ term.
+In the \textit{left} panel of Fig.~\ref{fig:delmvsmdm}, we present the parameter space yielding the observed relic abundance in the $\Delta M$–$M_{\rm DM}$ plane, obtained by numerically solving Eqs.~(\ref{eq:Y1}) and (\ref{eq:Y2}) without incorporating the co-scattering contributions in the $\Gamma_{2\rightarrow1}$ term\footnote{We use \texttt{micrOMEGAs} \cite{Alguero:2023zol} to calculate the relic density.
+Here we explicitly verify the thermalization of the DM by considering $\Gamma/\mathcal{H}>1$ using the function \texttt{checkTE}, where $\Gamma$ is the total interaction rate and $\mathcal{H}$ is the Hubble parameter.}.
 The different colors correspond to distinct ranges of the SD mixing angle $\sin\theta$, as indicated in the figure inset.
+At larger mass splittings ($\Delta M \gtrsim 100~\text{GeV}$), DM interacts with the SM bath via annihilation processes, providing a correct freeze-out relic, while for smaller $\Delta{M}$ ($\Delta M \lesssim 100~\text{GeV}$), the co-annihilation processes become dominant in comparison to the annihilation processes.
+Nevertheless, the decay and inverse-decay processes also play a significant role in maintaining equilibrium among the sector 1 and sector 2 particles \cite{Paul:2024prs}.
+As the DM mass increases, the cross-section decreases.
+To enhance the cross-section in the annihilation-dominant region, $\Delta{M}$ has to be increased to get the relic abundance of DM in the correct ballpark.
+For the same reason, in the co-annihilation dominating region, $\Delta M$ has to be reduced with increasing $M_{\rm DM}$ to obtain the correct relic density.
+This is why, for $\sin\theta \gtrsim 10^{-1}$, we see an upward trend in $\Delta M$ in the region $\Delta M\gtrsim 100$ GeV, while a downward trend in $\Delta M$ for $\Delta M\lesssim 100$ GeV with an increase in DM mass.
+This leads to a minimum value of $M_{\rm DM}$ for each $\sin\theta$ as shown by different colored bands.
 For each color band, the region to its right corresponds to an overabundant relic density, whereas the region to its left leads to an underabundant relic density.
-At larger mass splittings ($\Delta M \gtrsim 100~\text{GeV}$), DM interacts with SM bath via annihilation processes providing a correct freeze-out relic, while for smaller $\Delta{M}$ ($\Delta M \lesssim 100~\text{GeV}$), the co-annihilation processes become dominant in comparison to the annihilation processes.
-Nevertheless the decay and inverse-decay processes also play significant role to maintain equilibrium among the sector 1 and sector 2 particles \cite{Paul:2024prs}.
-As the DM mass increases, the cross-section decreases.
-To enhance the cross-section, in the annihilation dominating region, $\Delta{M}$ has to be increased to get the relic of DM in the correct ballpark.
-For the same reason, in the co-annihilation dominating region, $\Delta M$ has to be reduced to obtain correct relic density.
-This is why, for $\sin\theta \gtrsim 10^{-1}$, we see a upward trend in $\Delta M$ in the region $\Delta M\gtrsim 100$ GeV, while a downward trend in $\Delta M$ for $\Delta M\lesssim 100$ GeV with increase in DM mass.
-In the small $\sin\theta~(\lesssim10^{-2})$ region, the dominating processes that decide the relic density are co-annihilation, decay and inverse-decay.
-In this region, due to the interplay between co-annihilation and decay and inverse-decay processes\footnote{Note that the interaction rate of co-annihilation processes enhances with reduction in $\Delta M$, while the decay width decreases with decrease in $\Delta M$}, there exists a maximum allowed $M_{\rm DM}$ for each $\sin\theta$ beyond which the relic remains overabundant.
-To understand this behavior, we have provided four benchmark points, namely $A,B,C$ and $D$ in table \ref{tab:tab1}.
+In the small $\sin\theta~(\lesssim0.05)$ region, the dominating processes that decide the relic density are co-annihilation, decay, and inverse-decay.
+In this region, due to the interplay between co-annihilation and decay and inverse-decay processes\footnote{Note that the interaction rate of the co-annihilation process enhances with a decrease in $\Delta M$, while the decay width decreases with decrease in $\Delta M$.}, there exists a maximum allowed $M_{\rm DM}$ for each $\sin\theta$ beyond which the relic remains overabundant.
+To understand this behavior, we have provided four benchmark points, namely, $A, B, C$, and $D$ in Table \ref{tab:tab1}.